haoxingl/DSAN/README.md

  1. A duo Intel(R) Xeon(R) Silver 4116 CPU @ 2.10GHz machine with 256G RAM and 4 RTX 2080 Ti GPUs
  2. NVIDIA DGX-2

-We configured the prerequisites on the first machine manually and use the aforementioned docker on NVIDIA DGX-2 without any modification.
+We configured the prerequisites on the first machine manually and used the aforementioned docker on NVIDIA DGX-2 without any modification.
 Both resulted in the same outcome, and the only difference is the training time.
-If you have problem configuring the environment, pulling the official docker image is recommended.
+If you have problems configuring the environment, pulling the official docker image is recommended.

 ## 3. Pretrained DSAN Checkpoints